gridpocket/ansible-mongo-replica-set/README.md

 ## Init Vagrant boxes and start VMs
 4 boxes are declare in vagrant/Vagrantfile
 - primary : primary mongo instance
-- secondary1 : one of replicaset
+- secondary : one of replicaset (You can add more than 1 replicaset)
-- secondary2 : an other replicaset
-- arbiter : the arbiter (if 2 instances of mongo die!
+- arbiter : the arbiter (if you don't want to deploy an other one secondary contains data!
 For more info : http://docs.mongodb.org/manual/core/replica-set-arbiter/)

 You can set IP of boxes if you want to change!